hiero-ledger/hiero-docs/tutorials/smart-contracts/hscs-workshop/solidity.md

 - Any state queries return values agreed upon by network consensus
 - While their state is mutable, their code is not

-Combine the above with the decentralised nature of blockchains/ DLTs, and you get a special breed of computer programs like no other:
+Combine the above with the decentralized nature of blockchains/ DLTs, and you get a special breed of computer programs like no other:
 Deterministic, p2p execution, that is censorship resistant and interruption resistant.